Vedanta Kesari

-The Vedanta Kesari (The Lion of Vedanta) (formerly Brahmavadin) is an English language monthly magazine covering spiritual and cultural issues, published by the Ramakrishna Math in Chennai, India, since 1895.
+The Vedanta Kesari (The Lion of Vedanta), formerly known as Brahmavadin, is an English-language monthly magazine covering spiritual and cultural issues.
+Published by the Ramakrishna Math in Chennai, India, it has been in circulation since 1895.

 History

 Under the inspiration of Swami Vivekananda, a group of his disciples in Madras, which included G. Venkataranga Rao, M.C.
-Nanjunda Rao and Alasinga Perumal, started on 14 September 1895 a monthly journal bearing the title Brahmavadin.
+Nanjunda Rao, and Alasinga Perumal, started a monthly journal titled Brahmavadin on 14 September 1895.

 One of Swamiji's letters to Alasinga read: "I learnt from your letters the bad financial state that Brahmavadin is in."
 Swamiji repeatedly said, "The Brahmavadin is a jewel-it must not perish!".
 It continued to be brought out regularly for 14 years, until Alasinga's demise in 1909.
 From 1909 to 1914, the publication of Brahmavadin became quite irregular.
 The last issue was brought out in 1914 (March–April).

-Soon after, the Brahmavadins legacy was continued by a new journal, The Vedanta Kesari, started by Sri Ramakrishna Math Chennai, and has been in circulation ever since.
+Soon after, the legacy of Brahmavadin was continued by a new journal, The Vedanta Kesari, which was started by Sri Ramakrishna Math, Chennai, and has been in circulation ever since.

+Circulation

-CirculationThe Vedanta Kesari is one of India's oldest English language religious magazines, having been published for 106 years as of 2019.
-It has a monthly circulation of over 12,000 copies, of which over 2000 go to public and institutional libraries across India.
-The magazine has subscribers in 27 countries.
+The Vedanta Kesari is one of India's oldest English-language religious magazines, having been published for 106 years as of 2019.
+It has a monthly circulation of over 12,000 copies, with more than 2,000 sent to public and institutional libraries across India.
+The magazine also has subscribers in 27 countries.